 Darkened Urine and Decreased Urination

-These symptoms are caused by significantly decreased fluid intake and reduced kidney function.
+At the end of life, urine output may decrease significantly or stop altogether.
+These symptoms are caused by reduced fluid intake and kidney function.
 In some cases, a catheter may be appropriate for preventing urinary retention, obstruction and skin breakdown, which can be very uncomfortable and trigger agitation.
 A member of your loved one’s health care team can provide instructions on catheter care if catheterization is recommended.

 Cool and/or Discolored Skin